Asset Accounts

 Step 5: Monetary valuation (for monetary accounts)

-For monetary asset accounts, the physical stock quantities are valued at appropriate asset prices.
 For fish stocks and other renewable natural resources, the net present value (NPV) of expected future resource rents provides the standard valuation approach[22].
 The NPV calculation requires:

 For ecosystem assets, the monetary value is estimated as the NPV of expected future ecosystem service flows.
 This requires:

-Changes in monetary value are decomposed into:
+Changes in monetary value are decomposed into three components:

 - Changes due to physical volume changes (additions and reductions in stock)